Lynsens/ALL-In-One_NLP_backtester/reports/progress_report_2.md

 The [text_obtainer](https://github.com/choH/ALO_NLP_backtester/tree/master/text_obtainer) folder is where everything starts.
 It first contains a [`logger.py`](https://github.com/choH/ALO_NLP_backtester/blob/master/text_obtainer/logger.py) to store the log of the task in its output.

-Then, in its subfolder [channel](https://github.com/choH/ALO_NLP_backtester/tree/master/text_obtainer/channel), we have listed all supported publisher.
+Then, in its subfolder [channel](https://github.com/choH/ALO_NLP_backtester/tree/master/text_obtainer/channel), we have listed all supported publishers.
 In this case, we have [WSJ](https://github.com/choH/ALO_NLP_backtester/tree/master/text_obtainer/channel/WSJ) implemented to be the demo.

 The [WSJ/src](https://github.com/choH/ALO_NLP_backtester/tree/master/text_obtainer/channel/WSJ/src) contains many modules to support obtaining data from such publisher.
-These modules may vary depending on the publisher you desired, as they may organize their interface in very different ways.
-But the common thing is simple, you setup your [`setting.json`](https://github.com/choH/ALO_NLP_backtester/blob/master/text_obtainer/channel/WSJ/setting.json) with required account token, and you are good to go with:
+These modules may vary depending on the publisher you desired, as each publisher may organize their interface in very different ways.
+But the common thing is simple, you setup your [`setting.json`](https://github.com/choH/ALO_NLP_backtester/blob/master/text_obtainer/channel/WSJ/setting.json) with required account credentials and essential informations (start/end date, output directory, etc), and you are good to go with:

 ```
 ALO_NLP_backtester $ python3 text_obtainer/channel/WSJ/src/main.py
 ```

 The outputs will be stored in the *text_obtainer_output* folder.
-This folder is set to not sync with GitHub on purpose as there can be thousands of files under it, and also for copyright concerns.
+This folder is set to not sync with GitHub on purpose as there can be thousands of files under it (and also for copyright concerns).
 In short, you may find out the plain text data of smallest unit objects (in this case, it is an article) under the *text_obtainer_output/articles* folder.
 The log and metadata of the text are stored in *text_obtainer_output/logs* and *text_obtainer_output/market_data* accordingly.

 #### Workflow